-The results of this vertical reverse circulation hole indicate the discovery of significant near-surface oxide gold mineralization that is likely the north westerly extension of the previously identified gold mineralization in the CMZ.
-Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/t.
-Drilling in November, 2012, further extended this zone of mineralisation.
-RHB12-008 returned 28.9 meters of 1.01 g/T gold .
+The results of this vertical reverse circulation hole indicate the discovery of significant near-surface oxide gold mineralization.
+Historic drilling at the CMZ outlined a modest mineralized zone with grades up to 1-2 grams gold/t to the southeast of RHB12-006".

+Drilling in the fall of 2012 further extended this zone of mineralisation.
+RHB12-008 returned 28.9 meters of 1.01 g/T gold (reported December 18, 2012).

-Given the gold assay results of holes RHB12-006 and RHB 12-008, the Company will now focus on expeditiously delineating what could potentially be a large high grade near-surface oxidized zone of gold mineralization.
+Given the gold assay results of holes RHB12-006 and RHB 12-008, the Company focused on expeditiously delineating what could potentially be a large high grade near-surface oxidized zone of gold mineralization.